SomusekharJ/Netflix_Data_Analysis/README.md

     description  VARCHAR(550)
 );

+⸻

-Business Questions and SQL Solutions
+💼 Business Problems & SQL Solutions

-1. Number of Movies vs TV Shows
+1. Count the Number of Movies vs TV Shows

-SELECT type, COUNT(*)
-FROM netflix
-GROUP BY type;
+SELECT type, COUNT(*) FROM netflix GROUP BY type;

-2. Most Common Rating per Content Type
+2. Most Common Rating for Movies and TV Shows

 WITH RatingCounts AS (
-    SELECT type, rating, COUNT(*) AS count
+    SELECT type, rating, COUNT(*) AS rating_count
     FROM netflix
     GROUP BY type, rating
 ),
-Ranked AS (
+RankedRatings AS (
-    SELECT *, RANK() OVER (PARTITION BY type ORDER BY count DESC) AS rnk FROM RatingCounts
+    SELECT *, RANK() OVER (PARTITION BY type ORDER BY rating_count DESC) AS rnk FROM RatingCounts
 )
-SELECT type, rating AS most_common_rating
+SELECT type, rating AS most_frequent_rating
-FROM Ranked
+FROM RankedRatings
 WHERE rnk = 1;

-3. Movies Released in 2020
+3. List All Movies Released in 2020

 SELECT * FROM netflix WHERE release_year = 2020;

 4. Top 5 Countries with Most Content

-SELECT country, COUNT(*) AS count
+SELECT country, COUNT(*) AS total
 FROM (
     SELECT UNNEST(STRING_TO_ARRAY(country, ',')) AS country
     FROM netflix
 ) AS countries
-WHERE country IS NOT NULL
 GROUP BY country
-ORDER BY count DESC
+ORDER BY total DESC
 LIMIT 5;

-5. Longest Movie by Duration
+5. Longest Movie

 SELECT *
 FROM netflix